top of page

 First, ask yourself....

 What is your goal?
-Many of the women I work come to me saying they've lost the weight before, restricting food, saying no to everything they love (like bread and chocolate), and ramping up the cardio, only to gain it all back (and then some) later.
-If you're goal is weight loss that lasts, you have to think about the process it takes to get there.
-And spoiler alert: it should be simple, doable and rewarding, so it's sustainable!
+Most of the women I work with tell me they've lost the weight before, by restricting food, saying no to everything fun, and adding on more exercise, only to gain it all back (and then some) a short while later.

-Which weighs more - a pound of feathers or a pound of bricks?
+What weighs more - a pound of feathers or a pound of bricks?

 The answer is they weigh the same!
 A pound is a pound, right?

-The challenge is we've been so conditioned by diet culture that the scale is the be all, end all of success.
+The challenge is we've been so conditioned by diet culture that we've decided the scale is the be all, end all of success.
 And it's wrong.
-Look at all that amazing progress listed above, yet we discount it all so quickly because of a silly number between our toes.
-Crazy, right?

 Here's the kicker, let's say in an effort to "fast track" weight loss, you drop your calories crazy low, cut out food groups, and ramp up the cardio.
 You'll likely find the scale goes down, at least initially, but what are you REALLY losing?
 In most cases, it's not just fat, it's water weight, and muscle too.
 Which is why eventually your weight loss stalls.
 Because in order to keep burning fat and stoke that metabolic fire, your body needs muscle.